Made available with the permission of the World Future Society, Bethesda, MD

 The six subsistence levels of man's existence have as their overall goal the establishment of individual survival and dignity.
 Once having become reasonably secure, both physically and psychologically, in his existence, the individual becomes suddenly free to experience the wonder and interdependence of all life.
 But he must notice at the same time that the struggle for man's emergent individuality has imperiled the very survival of that life.
 Thus, just as early man at the most primitive level of subsistence (A-N), had to use what power he could command to stabilize his individual life functions, so G-T man, the individual who has reached the first level of being must use what knowledge he can command to stabilize the essential functions of interdependent life.
 Similarly, B-O or tribal man gathered together in communities to insure his individual, physical survival, and our G-T man of the future must form communities of knowledge to insure the survival of all viable life upon this Earth.
 We see therefore that the six themes constantly repeat, even though man progresses from the simple statement of individual subsistence to the variation of the interdependence of life.
 This stately succession of themes and movements is the general pattern of the levels of existence.

-In this discussion of man's present and future, the first three subsistence levels must still concern us because many people, form aborigines to newly emergent nations, are still living at these levels of existence.
+In this discussion of man's present and future, the first three subsistence levels must still concern us because many people, from aborigines to newly emergent nations, are still living at these levels of existence.

 Here are brief descriptions of the levels as I have come to know them through my research: